Basic Password Authentication in Caddy

 After running the above command, it should return a password hash that looks similar to this: $2a$14$qls8r/NSs3V5O9hdyJ.EO.kXNaQl5A./QZ.aSOQ0Nit0cjqJtodz2

-Note: The above password is the has for the password, yourpassword
+Note: The above password is the hash for the password, yourpassword.
+Your password hash will be different.

 Save this password hash as we will need to add it to the Caddyfile